What Does The Term “Millwork” Mean?

 Moulding can be tricky or confusing for some homeowners, so we now show displays of build-ups for people to get a better idea of what they might be looking for in their home.

-We also have moulded or solid wood interior doors for your home.
+We also have molded or solid wood interior doors for your home.
 Builders Surplus does stock a decent amount of these doors, but if you’re looking for a specific style of interior door, we can special order it for you.
 And guess what?
-The lead time is only one week!
+The lead time is only about a week!

-Hopefully this gave you a quick and simple lesson on what millwork is all about.
+Hopefully, this gave you a quick and simple lesson on what millwork is all about.
 Next time you’re with a contractor or remodeler, you can impress them with your knowledge on the term.
-Check out your interiors when you you’re home and see what might need some upgrading, then head on over to Builders Surplus!
+Check out your interiors when you’re home and see what might need some upgrading.
+Then head on over to Builders Surplus!